kidlat2024/kidlatnews/content/page/Kidlat's Comprehensive Timeline of Philippine History.md

 - <span class=year>1565</span> Miguel Lopez de Legazpi arrives in Cebu with four ships and 380 men and gently persuades Rajah Tupas at gunpoint to accept Jesus Christ as his savior, in case he might die prematurely from an accident or God knows what.
 Rajah Tupas sort of agrees.

 - <span class=year>1574</span> Famished after months of seafaring and looting, Chinese pirate Limahong raids Manila for some decent fried rice and dim sum.
+He tears up the place after finding none.

 - <span class=year>1593</span> The Dominicans print the *Doctrina Christiana*, the first ever publication in the islands.
 Later, they also secretly print the country’s first erotic novel *Biag ni Lam-ang* which they only share among themselves.